V-Sekai/godot-flatbuffer-json-scene-format/README.md

 ### FlatBuffer-based JSON Scene File Format

 FlatBuffer-based JSON is easy to read by tools and people, so developers can understand and work with scene files outside of the Godot Editor.

-The `fbjscn` format helps people work together on projects by making it easier to use tools like Git.
-This makes merging scenes in group projects simpler and lowers the chance of scene corruption.
+The `fbjscn` format simplifies merging scenes in group projects and lowers the chance of scene corruption.

-When working on a project related to Godot, like making games or add-ons, you might encounter problems with the current scene file formats (escn, scn, tscn):

-- **escn**: For scenes made by other tools (like importing from Blender)
-- **scn**: Binary format, small but not very helpful when working together on a project
-- **tscn**: Text format, INI/TOML-like syntax, easy to read, and good to use

-The TSCN format is special and not used a lot, causing issues such as difficulty editing scenes outside of the Godot Editor and lacking helpful tools like linters or syntax checkers.

 ### Solution: Use FlatBuffer-based JSON as Another Easy-to-Read File Format

-To fix these problems, it would be beneficial for Godot to support other easy-to-read file formats, like FlatBuffer-based JSON.
-FlatBuffers are a faster way to convert data into a different form compared to normal JSON while still being easy to read.

-This feature should be part of the main engine to ensure it has official support and works well together.
+To address issues with the current scene file formats (escn, scn, tscn), Godot should support FlatBuffer-based JSON as another easy-to-read file format.
+FlatBuffers offer faster data conversion compared to normal JSON while maintaining readability.
+This feature should be part of the main engine to ensure official support and compatibility.

 Use `fbjscn` and `fbjres` as the extensions.